 If you have a custom SSL certificate, you’ll need to renew it with the SSL provider or domain registrar from which it was purchased.
-As long as it was renewed before it expires, there’s no need to re-upload it to the MyKinsta dashboard.
+As long as it was renewed before it expires, there’s no need to re-upload it to MyKinsta.

 How to Force HTTPS

-After installing an SSL certificate, you will have the option to “force HTTPS” in the MyKinsta dashboard.
+After installing an SSL certificate, you’ll have the option to force HTTPS in MyKinsta.
 This feature allows you to automatically forward all incoming requests to HTTPS.

-Our force HTTPS tool gives you two options – “force all traffic to the primary domain” and “use requested domain”.
+Our force HTTPS tool gives you two options – Force all traffic to the primary domain and Use requested domain.
 For normal WordPress sites, we recommend using the first option, which will force a 301 redirect to the HTTPS version of your canonical domain.
-The second option is useful for WordPress multisites which may have multiple domains assigned to the same Kinsta site.
+The second option is useful for WordPress multisite, which may have multiple domains assigned to the same site.